lonce/jsaSound/README.md

 jsaSound
 ========

-jsaSound is an interactive sound library that uses the [Web Audio API](http://www.w3.org/TR/webaudio/) to provide playable sound models.
+jsaSound is an interactive sound library that uses the [Web Audio API](http://www.w3.org/TR/webaudio/) to provide playable interative sound models.
 The code is entirely modular, and allows asynchronous loading of different modules.

 Usage